nvrenuf/naughtycamspot/src/content/blog/first-stream-checklist-under-100.md

 ## Lighting on a budget

 Buy two clip-on LED lamps (around $15 each) and a pack of warm diffusion gels.
 Position one lamp at a 45-degree angle for key light and bounce the second off a white wall as fill.
 A strand of fairy lights adds depth behind you.
-These notes are expanded inside the starter kit&apos;s lighting checklist.
+These notes are expanded inside the StartRight kit&apos;s lighting checklist.

 ## Audio that flatters